-For the cruciferous plants, it is suggested to use at least five servings (2½ cups) a day.
+Using at least five servings (2½ cups) a day is suggested for the cruciferous plants.
 Both cabbage and broccoli are rich in antioxidants, which may also positively affect cancer prevention.

 It is also shown that growth time affects the anticancer activity of broccoli.
 For example, broccoli collected in October had the highest cancer cell inhibition activity (6).

 While both cabbage and broccoli have a low glycemic index, it is crucial to control the intake of both vegetables due to their chemical composition.
 Low amounts of daily consumption have a positive effect overall; however, high amounts may have harmful side effects on individuals with type 2 diabetes (7).